GEUS-Glaciology-and-Climate/pypromice/docs/guide_user.rst

 Import from Dataverse (no downloads!)
 -------------------------------------
-The automated weather station (AWS) datasets from the PROMICE and GC-Net monitoring programmes are openly available on our Dataverse_.
+The automated weather station (AWS) datasets from the PROMICE and GC-Net monitoring programmes are openly available on the `GEUS Dataverse <https://dataverse.geus.dk/dataverse/AWS>`_.
 These can be imported directly with pypromice, with no downloading required.

 .. code:: python